This page assists in answering some of the basic questions about certifying in Idaho.

 02. The State Division of Professional-Technical Education.
 The State Division of Professional-Technical Education is authorized to determine whether applicants meet the requirements for instructing or administering professional-technical programs at the secondary and postsecondary levels.
 (Section 33-2203 Idaho Code)

-NOTE: Questions regarding regionally accredited institutions need to be directed to Glenn Orthel.
+NOTE: Questions regarding regionally accredited institutions need to be directed to Kristi Enger.

-6. What Idaho universities offer a teacher preparation program? (to top)
+6. What Idaho universities offer a teacher preparation program in professional-technical education? (to top)

 7. What are the Idaho Core Teacher Standards? (to top)

-See Resources for Higher Education at the State Department of Education's site.
+See Resources for Higher Education on the State Department of Education's website.

 8. Are there alternate routes to becoming a teacher? (to top)

-See Alternative Authorizations/Routes to Certification at the State Department of Education's site.
+See Alternative Authorizations/Routes to Certification on the State Department of Education's website.

 9. What is a Praxis II test?
 What Praxis II test do I take for my certification/endorsement?
 How do I register to take a Praxis II test? (to top)